 The campus I.D. station, Circulation Desk, Reference Desk, Interlibrary Loan Office, conference/study rooms, copier for public use, and offices of the Coordinator of Library Services, Acquisitions personnel, and Cataloging personnel are conveniently located.
 The library collections are within easy access to the circulation desk.
 Collections are also accessible for persons with disabilities and staff assistance is provided, if needed.

-Library collections include: Circulating, Audio Books/CD Audio, Videos/DVDs, Distance and Distributed Learning instructional and speaker/presentation videos, Periodicals, Newspapers, Reference, Juvenile, Software, New Books, Reserves, Oversize, and Art Reprints.
+Library collections include: Circulating, Audio Books/CD Audio, Videos/DVDs, Distance Learning & Instructional Technology instructional and speaker/presentation videos, Periodicals, Newspapers, Reference, Juvenile, Software, New Books, Reserves, Oversize, and Art Reprints.
 The Lee Smith Faculty Reading Room is named for a local author and includes some of her memorabilia as well as Appalachian Literature materials.
 Click here for a pdf list of the materials in the faculty reading room.
 There is also access to the Learning Assistance Center (LAC) collection and facilities.